-He is a co-author of the FBI/SANS Institute's "Top 10/20 Internet Security Vulnerabilities" document that has become a standard for most computer security and auditing software.
+He is a co-author of the FBI/SANS Institute's "Top 10/20 Internet Security Vulnerabilities" document.

 He is the co-author of the "Responding to Distributed Denial of Service Attacks" document that was prepared at the request of the White House in response to the DDOS attacks of 2000.

 He is a coauthor of the Center for Internet Security's series of Security Benchmark documents for Solaris, AIX and Windows2000.
-These benchmarks are available for free and represent the first successful attempt to create a set of consensus documents with detailed steps for implementing system security.
+He and Virginia Tech are original charter members of the CIS

 Rodney Petersen is the director of the National Initiative for Cybersecurity Education (NICE) at the National Institute of Standards and Technology (NIST).
 Recently, he was the President and CEO of Education Policy and Leadership, LLC.
 He previously served as the Senior Policy Advisor to EDUCAUSE, Internet2, and Indiana University.
 He also was the Managing Director of the EDUCAUSE Washington Office and a Senior Government Relations Officer.